How to Register for Classes

 - How to Drop a Course

-1. To drop (or remove) a course from your schedule during the drop period, click the box to the left of the course you wish to drop and click the Drop Selected Courses button.
+1. To drop (or remove) a course from your schedule during the drop period, click the box to the left of the course you wish to drop, then click the Drop Selected Courses button.
 Once dropped the course will no longer appear on the screen.

 2. If the course is dropped successfully you will see a confirmation message.

-While twelve (12) units is the minimum amount of units needed to be considered a full-time student, we highly recommend that students enroll in 15-16 units per semester on average.
+While twelve (12) units is the minimum amount of units needed to be considered a full-time student, we highly recommend that students enroll in an average of 15-16 units per semester.